Peoria Avenue Bus Rapid Transit PlanTulsa, Oklahoma

 This process included an extensive series of stakeholder interviews and focus group meetings; a robust project website and social media presence (over 1,000 unique visitors and nearly 3,000 views to date); three sets of community workshops and open houses at critical points in the planning process; online surveys; and a series of community walking tours or ‘Walkshops’ where participants toured critical Peoria Avenue station area locations.

-The Peoria Avenue Bus Rapid Transit Plan project the APA-OK 2018 Outstanding Plan Award.
+The Peoria Avenue Bus Rapid Transit Plan won the APA-OK 2018 Outstanding Plan Award.